FuturesJS/FuturesJS/README.md

 How FutureJS will get you more dates
 ====

-Futures isn't a framework, perse, but it does make building a beautiful API dirt simple.
+Futures isn't a framework perse, but it does make building a beautiful API dirt simple.

 Think this is sexy?